RedHat-UX/red-hat-design-system/docs/get-started/designers.md

 <p>
     <strong>How can I report a bug?</strong>
     <br>
     If you find a bug, <a href="https://github.com/RedHat-UX/red-hat-design-system/issues/new/choose">create an issue</a> and describe it as thoroughly as possible.
-If something is broken, [send us an e-mail](mailto:design-system@redhat.com) or connect with us on Slack and we will investigate.
+If something is broken, e-mail [design-system@redhat.com](mailto:design-system@redhat.com) or connect with us on Slack and we will investigate.
 </p>

 ## Roadmap

 You can learn about our current release or future plans by going to the [Roadmap](https://ux.redhat.com/about/roadmap/) page.
-If you need something created sooner rather than later, [create an issue](https://github.com/RedHat-UX/red-hat-design-system/issues/new/choose), or [send us an e-mail](mailto:design-system@redhat.com), and we will discuss the priority and timeline.
+If you need something created sooner rather than later, [create an issue](https://github.com/RedHat-UX/red-hat-design-system/issues/new/choose), or e-mail [design-system@redhat.com](mailto:design-system@redhat.com), and we will discuss the priority and timeline.

 ## Connect with us

-For questions, additional support, or training, [send us an e-mail](mailto:design-system@redhat.com) or connect with us on Slack.
+For questions, additional support, or training, e-mail [design-system@redhat.com](mailto:design-system@redhat.com) or connect with us on Slack.

 ## Additional resources
 - [Brand standards](https://www.redhat.com/en/about/brand/standards)